iOSMoonSand/ColorWeather/README.md

 * Supports emojis ❌🔵🛠!

 This logging system was extremely helpful and helped me debug complex bugs that would have taken me much longer to figure out without it!

+# 4. Search Suggestions
+When a user types to add a new city for which they want the weather, a list of suggested cities gets populated as they type.
+This was done with the help of Apple's [MKLocalSearchCompleter](https://developer.apple.com/documentation/mapkit/mklocalsearchcompleter), a great library which returns suggested geographic locations from the fragments of text typed in the search bar.
+With SwiftUI's stateful properties, I was able to create a fluid UI that automatically regerates itself as the user types.